HotSwap: Enabling Live Dependency Sharing in Serverless Computing: Evaluation

-Furthermore, the provider only needs 260~MB memory to warm up the 10 different functions when using WarmSwap.
-In Prebaking, the provider needs to keep 10 checkpoint images (about 1.8~GB) in the cache for the 10 different functions.
-Hence, warming up the less frequently used functions with WarmSwap is cheaper than Prebaking.
+Furthermore, the provider requires only 260 MB of memory to warm up the 10 different functions when using HotSwap.
+In contrast, Prebaking requires the provider to maintain 10 checkpoint images (approximately 2.4 GB) in the cache for the same functions.
+Therefore, warming up the less frequently used functions with HotSwap is more cost-effective than Prebaking.
+This benefit can increase further if there are more functions that share the same dependency image.

 Although function-specific tuning methods, like vHive~\cite{ustiugov2021benchmarking} and Catalyzer~\cite{du2020catalyzer}, achieve faster container restore, the provider must create and keep all function images in cache to optimize the less frequently used serverless functions.
-Thus, WarmSwap provides a practical method for providers to optimize cold starts for all functions at a reasonable cost.
+Thus, HotSwap provides a practical method for providers to optimize cold starts for skewed workloads at a reasonable cost.